omundy/learn-git-milestones/README.md

----

-### 2-3 Git in VS Code
+## 7 - Git Workflow > VS Code

-1. In Github Desktop, open this repo [learn-git-milestones](https://github.com/omundy/learn-git-milestones) in VS Code: Repository > Open in VS Code
+1. From Github Desktop, you can open the [learn-git-milestones](https://github.com/omundy/learn-git-milestones) repo in VS Code using: Repository > Open in VS Code
 1. ✏️ In VS Code, edit this README file and add your *3rd* favorite emoji to [completions](#completions).
 1. ✏️ Create a new file `hello.txt`, add some text and save it.
 1. Display the Git panel (click the small Git button at the bottom right).